 Building Your Own Dining Room Table

-Building your own fine dining room table is a project that many woodworkers would like to attempt.
-Whether you would like to use solid wood or veneers or make your table expandable with extra leaves, this may be a class for you.
-This class is for average woodworkers, well founded in basic woodworking techniques.
 This class is designed for a woodworker with their own shop and the table would be built there.
 Depending on the design, several days of instruction as well as demonstrations, would be in my shop in Etna, CA (about an hour south of Ashland, OR).
 I would expect many phone calls while the project advances, for ongoing advice.
 A more complicated design would require more instruction on my part, so the fee would be more, as it will require more days in my shop.

 Lecture and demonstration on building your own dining table in your shop.
 Two days - $150 (maximum ten students)